Hi, I'm now 60 years old, married and live in Clearwater, Florida.

 energy levels low and may have caused memory problems from the low amounts of oxygen at night.

-It's no way to go through life.
-I'm very grateful for this research and getting a normal life back.
+It's no way to go through life so that's why I'm grateful for this research and getting a normal life back.

-(October 2013) An article recently published in the NY Times By ELISABETH ROSENTHAL states The Centers for Disease Control and Prevention puts the annual cost of asthma in the United States at more than $56 billion, including millions of potentially avoidable hospital visits and more than 3,300 deaths, many involving patients who skimped on medicines or did without.
-The cost of asthma medicine has skyrocketed in the last decade.
+An article published in the NY Times By Elisabeth Rosenthal states The (CDC) Centers for Disease Control and Prevention puts the annual cost of asthma in the United States at more than $56 billion, including millions of potentially avoidable hospital visits and more than 3,300 deaths, many involving patients who skimped on medicines or did without.
+The cost of asthma medicine has skyrocketed in the last decade !!

-(April 2012) Listen to an excellent 30 minute radio interview with Dr. Hahn by Joe and Terry Graedon from " The People's Pharmacy" radio show featured on National Public Radio (NPR).
-An interview that every doctor should listen to.
+Listen to a 30 minute radio interview with Dr. Hahn by Joe and Terry Graedon from " The People's Pharmacy" radio show featured on National Public Radio (NPR).

 |Click to listen or download|